microsoft/vscode-dev-containers/CONTRIBUTING.md

 			}
 		  ],
     ```
+    This allows the [SQL Tools Extension](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools) to connect to a specific database (In this example, a PostgreSQL database.)
     2. It might be necessary to add additional VS Code Extensions to allow for an easier dev experience.
 This could be database dependent (`MSSQL`, `NoSQL`, etc.)
 4. Modify the existing Tests or add new tests to ensure that the following scenarios are possible:
     1. The application can successfully ping the DB Container.
     2. The application can login to the DB Container using the default login data.
     3. The application can send a query to the existing DB and receive data from the DB.
-(Typically listing the databases in the cluster is considered a valid test.)
+(Typically listing the named databases is considered a valid test.)
 5. Remove the following from your new container:
    1. The `history` folder
    2. The `'.devcontainer/base.Dockerfile` file